pine64/website/content/documentation/PineNote/Development/UART.md

 ### Splicing resistors

-{{< figure src="/documentation/PineNote/images/PineNote-UART-Y-pull-up-resistor-cable.jpg" title="The desired end result; wrap removed from resistors for illustration purposes." width="400" >}}
+{{< figure src="/documentation/PineNote/images/PineNote-UART-Y-pull-up-resistor-cable.jpg" caption="The desired end result; wrap removed from resistors for illustration purposes." width="400" >}}

 This is the only difficult part of the whole process.
 Your goal is to create a Y-shaped jump wire with 1,000 Ohm through-hole resistors spliced into each of the twin arms.
 The solitary leg will connect to a 3.3V source on your USB-UART adapter.
 The twin arms will connect to the configuration channel pins on your USB-C breakout board.
 Per the USB-C standard, when these pins are pulled high this indicates the device should enter [Debug Accessory Mode](https://en.wikipedia.org/wiki/USB-C#Debug_Accessory_Mode); connecting them to a voltage source & limiting the current with [pull-up resistors](https://www.electronics-tutorials.ws/logic/pull-up-resistor.html) accomplishes this.